Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/symbology/read_symbols_from_mobile_style_file/README.md

 ## How to use the sample

-- Select symbols from each list box to create a face emoji.
-A preview of the symbol is updated as you make selections.
-- You can optionally select a new color and set the symbol size using the slider.
-- Tap the map to create a point graphic that uses the current face symbol.
-- Tap the `Clear` button to clear all graphics from the display.
+Select a symbol and a color from each of the category lists to create an emoji.
+A preview of the symbol is updated as selections are made.
+The size of the symbol can be set using the slider.
+Click the map to create a point graphic using the customized emoji symbol, and click "Reset" to clear all graphics from the display.

 ## How it works